javierdiegof/HaskellSMV/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&ensp;| &nbsp; **ctlformula** &nbsp; "AU" &nbsp; **ctlformula**

 ### Fairness constraint specification.
+Fairness constraints lets the designer avoid situations that are considered not realistic in the system designed where some property is never satisfied.
+Fairness allows the system to force the satisfaction of those conditions eventually in every infinite path.

 Just as NuSMV does, we restrict fairness constraints to boolean formulas.
 **faircons** &nbsp; ::= &nbsp; "FAIRNESS" &nbsp; **simple_exp** {";"}

 Conventions: The usual requirements apply: all variables have to be declared before used, a file has to have all the elements necessary to do the verification, input variables have to have different identifiers than state variables and composite variables, etc.